The400MillionDollarCorporation/xorox/frontend/MEMECOIN_FONTS_GUIDE.md

 ## 🎉 **Result**

-The new font system gives ZoroX a distinctive memecoin personality that's:
+The new font system gives Iris a distinctive memecoin personality that's:
 - **Fun & Playful** - Appeals to the memecoin community
 - **Professional** - Maintains credibility for trading
 - **Readable** - Ensures good UX across all devices